 My high school life was unlike most others’.
 There were so many changes that occurred in my life, it is hard to really differentiate.
 The first real difficulty I had in high school was not academic, but social.
-It was not without the social education I received, however, that I would have discovered myself academically.
+It was not without the social education I received (thanks to these mytefl reviews), however, that I would have discovered myself academically.

 Kevin Callahan and Lee Griffin were my best friends since I moved to Dallas, Pennsylvania, in my sixth grade year.
 Both were in the not-so-prestigious “skater” clique.
 We progressed through Middle School until eighth grade, when we met Adam Eckels and Craig Tupper.
 Kevin and I instantly befriended Adam because he was funny and older, and Craig was befriended by us simply for the comic value one regards a court jester.

 Freshman year came and I was tired of taking people’s taunts because I hung out with guys that skateboarded – at the time both Lee and I did not skate, but Lee was liked by the populous because he was an outstanding wrestler.
 Not only that, but with high school came more people, which meant more skaters, and I had some real problems with them.
 Craig had a dislike for me because of Joey Kupstas, a girl who I dated for a while that he eventually “stole” from me.
 As Craig began to hang out with Kevin more, I began to hang with Lee more.
 Most of the guys I knew at school were incredibly immature and I honestly hated quite a few of them, mainly because they hated me for being a poseur – a non-skateboarder that is friends with skaters.